 N.J.S.A.
 10:5-3.1 requires employers to provide reasonable accommodations to pregnant women and those who suffer medical conditions related to pregnancy and childbirth, such as bathroom breaks, breaks for increased water intake, periodic rest, assistance with manual labor, job restructuring or modified work schedules, and temporary transfers to less strenuous or hazardous work.
 Accommodations that cause an undue hardship in the conduct of an employer's business are not required.

 N.J.S.A.
-10:5-4.1 applies all provisions of the statutes against discrimination to the disabled.
+10:5-4.1 applies all provisions of the statutes against discrimination to persons with disabilities.

 N.J.S.A.
 10:5-12 makes it unlawful to discriminate in employment practices against persons in the above categories and includes genetic information, individuals with atypical hereditary cellular or blood traits, or refusal to submit to a genetic test or make the results of a genetic test known, civil union status, or domestic partnership status.